ericsong/MapleTabs/README.md

 hackRU Spring 2014 Project (Awarded "Best Solo Hack")

 MapleTabs is a tab manager for chrome that uses navigation history to organize tabs.
 Tabs are organized into a tree like data structure which can viewed when clicking on the extension icon.
 As shown...
 (put picture of a tree here)

+## How to install
+1. Download/clone the repository
+2. Go to chrome's extension page, "chrome://extensions"
+3. Click "Load unpacked extension..."
+4. Navigate to the repository folder and click "Open"
+5. MapleTabs should now be installed

 ## How to use
-1. Install the extension
-	1. substeps
-2. Click the extension icon
+1. Click the extension icon
-3. Scroll to the bottom of chrome's extension page and open "Keyboard shortcuts"
+2. Scroll to the bottom of chrome's extension page and open "Keyboard shortcuts"
-4. Set hotkeys for "Tab Tree shift down" and "tab Tree shift up" under MapleTabs, I recommend "Ctrl+Shift+Down" for shift down and "Ctrl+Shift+Up" for shift up
+3. Set hotkeys for "Tab Tree shift down" and "tab Tree shift up" under MapleTabs, I recommend "Ctrl+Shift+Down" for shift down and "Ctrl+Shift+Up" for shift up
 4. Click "Start" within the popup window.
 A new window will pop up with instructions.
 5. Browse the web!

 ## How it works
 ###Adding new tabs
 New tabs that are opened from a page (through a link) will not show up in the current window.
 Instead, they are stored as children of the current page.
 (pic of page), (pic of adding a link), (show updated tree)

-Opening a new tab through (Control+T) will store the new tab as a sibling node of the current page.
+Opening a new tab through _(Control+T)_ will store the new tab as a sibling node of the current page.
 (picture of new tab)

 ###Opening tabs and navigating through the tree